 Global expansion also allows businesses to access a diverse talent pool with varied skill sets and cultural backgrounds.
 This diversity drives innovation and creativity by bringing together varied perspectives.

-Hiring from certain countries can also provide financial benefits such as reduced labor costs or regional tax incentives, helping organizations maximize savings while maintaining compliance with local labor regulations.
+Hiring from certain countries can also provide financial benefits such as reduced labor costs or regional tax incentives especially relevant for EOR for startups looking to scale internationally without the overhead of entity setup.

 What are the Challenges of Globalization in Human Resource Management?